akshatgondane/MoviesApplication/README.md

 - Used Retrofit Library for API request.
 - Used Jetpack Compose for UI.
 - Code follows MVVM (Model View ViewModel) Architecture Pattern in Android.
+- Used Coroutines to make code run asynchronously and smoothly.